-FULL database backup is used to back up the whole database in SQL Server.
-A full database backup will include parts of transaction log so that if the need arises a database can be recovered completely by restoring full database backup.
+FULL Database Backup is used to back up the whole database in SQL Server.
+A database full backup will include parts of transaction log so that if the need arises a database can be recovered completely by restoring full database backup.

 This is Part 8 of 16 Part SQL Server Database Backup Tutorial.
 Click here to read it from the beginning….

 Full database backup represent the database at the time when the backup has finished.
 However, as the database size increases the full database backup takes more time to finish and it will also require more storage space.
 Hence for larger databases one must supplement a full database backup with a series of differential database backups and even transactional log backups if the database is in FULL or BULK-LOGGED recovery model.
 Transactional log backup is not allowed when the database is in SIMPLE recovery model this is by design.

 This tutorial explains how to backup a SQL Database.
 For SQL Backup of Database, you can use the TSQL Command BACKUP DATABASE.
 One must take timely Database Backup in SQL Server to avoid data loss as a best practice.

 Database Backups Under Simple Recovery Model

 When your database is in SIMPLE recovery model, after every successfully FULL or DIFFERENTIAL database backup, the database is exposed to potential data loss if a disaster happens.
 The amount of work loss increases with every single INSERT, DELETE or an UPDATE command until the very next backup, when the work loss exposure returns to zero and immediately a new cycle of work loss starts.
 More the delay for the backups more the risk towards loss of data.
 Below illustration from MSDN explains this scenario in detail when you just relay upon FULL database backups.

 Image: Credits MSDN